PostHog/posthog.com/contents/tutorials/go-analytics.md

 1. Select the **Trends** tab.
 2. Under the **Series** header select the `home_api_called` event.
-3. You can then click on the **Total count** dropdown to change how events are aggregated.
+3. Click the **Total count** dropdown to change how events are aggregated.
 You can choose options such as `Count per user`, `Unique users`, `Unique company(s)`, and more.
 You can also add filters or breakdown based on properties.

 For example, in the image below we set our insight to show number of unique users that captured the `home_api_called` event where the `user_name` property is equal to `Max`: